-This programme includes students development and understanding of their autism, their emotions and their impact on themselves and others.
-This enables them to live a more rewarding and independent life.
+This programme includes learners’ development and understanding of their autism, their emotions and their impact on themselves and others helping to facilitate a more rewarding and independent life.
 The specialist programme includes peer support, social skills groups and individual counselling.

-Recognising that many students have had difficult or negative experiences in the course of their education and life, therefore we have a strong focus within the curriculum on developing self-esteem and confidence.
+Acknowledging that many learners have had difficult or negative experiences in the course of their education we have placed a strong focus within the curriculum on developing self-esteem and confidence.

 - Positive thinking and increasing motivation